OSGeo/OSGeoLive-doc/CONTRIBUTING.md

 ### Evaluate the change

-In the OSGeoLive, we see 2 type of contribution.
+In the OSGeoLive, we see two types of contribution.

 #### What qualifies as an OBVIOUS FIX?
 An obvious fix is a pull request that does not contain creative work.
 We rely on your judgment to determine what is “obvious”; if you’re not sure, just ask by sending an email to the [OSGeoLive mailing list](https://lists.osgeo.org/mailman/listinfo/osgeolive).